 2. Visit Kowloon to see the traditional side of Hong Kong

 Case in point – Aqua Bar.
-Though it’s very touristy, I couldn’t help but gasp in awe when I walked up the stairs of Aqua Bar and greeted with the impressive view of Hong Kong island.
+Though it’s very touristy, I couldn’t help but gasp in awe when I walked up the stairs of Aqua Bar and was greeted with an impressive view of Hong Kong island.

 Ozone at Ritz Carlton is also (I imagine) a very touristy place, but check out the view from what is supposedly the highest bar in the world – it felt like I was on a plane!

-And good lord, there are so many things eat here… Here’s what you should try in the Kowloon-side:
+And good lord, there are so many things to eat here… Here’s what you should try on the Kowloon-side:

 Eat Wonton Noodles at Mak’s Noodle

 I stumbled upon Mak’s noodle on my last visit to Hong Kong, and stumbled upon it again this time around, as it was just next door to Australian Dairy Company (they have a few branches around the city).
 Their wanton noodle is my favorite in Hong Kong!
-The broth made from flounder (?) fish which lends complexity to its savory soup and the noodles are thin with al dente texture.
-I don’t even normally like prawn but I have to have Mak’s Noodle every time I’m in Hong Kong!
+The broth is made from flounder (?) fish which lends complexity to its savory soup and the noodles are thin with an al-dente texture.
+I don’t even normally like prawns but I have to have Mak’s Noodle every time I’m in Hong Kong!

 Check out the Street Food scene at Mongkok